jarrodmillman/pose-stats/description.md

 # Broader Impacts

-- Statisticians better trained in software engineering.
-- More statistical libraries available to researchers using Python.
-- Cross pollination of best practices between `R` and Python.
+The broader impacts of this proposal are in establishing better software engineering practices in the  statistical community.
-- Better onboarding pathways to involve young researchers.
-- Healthier and more inclusive community practices.
-- Resources that can be applied to other projects and fields.
+This will result in better onboarding pathways to involve young researchers, healthier and more inclusive community practices and resources that can be applied to other projects and fields.
+In addition, this is expected to result in more statistical libraries available to researchers using Python as well as a cross pollination of best practices between `R` and Python.

 <!--
 The Broader Impacts criterion encompasses the potential to benefit society and